teddygizachew/RickAndMorty/README.md

 ## Open-source libraries used

-- [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing
-- [Picasso](https://square.github.io/picasso/) - Image loading and caching library for Android
+- [Picasso](https://square.github.io/picasso/) - A powerful image downloading and caching library for Android

 ## License